realpython/python-guide/docs/starting/which-python.rst

 ------

-`Jython <http://www.jython.org/>`_ is a Python implementation that compiles Python code to Java byte code that is then executed in a JVM.
+`Jython <http://www.jython.org/>`_ is a Python implementation that compiles Python code to Java bytecode that is then executed in a JVM.
 It has the additional advantage of being able to import and use any Java class like a Python module.